JetBrains/intellij-sdk-docs/topics/basics/getting_started/theme/setting_up_theme_environment.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

+<excerpt>Setting up a development environment required for developing a theme.</excerpt>

 <procedure title="Preliminary Steps">

 Use the following checklist to ensure that you are ready to develop your custom theme: